How to make chocolate ganache! This easy chocolate ganache recipe takes just 2 ingredients and makes ganache with the perfect consistency.

 - Heating the cream: It’s important that the cream doesn’t boil because it could curdle.
 Also, the cream should be just hot enough to melt the chocolate but not so hot that it will cause the chocolate to become grainy.

-A ganache is made from a mixture of melted chocolate and cream.
-It is commonly used as a topping (similar to frosting) or as a filling.
-However, it’s too soft to pipe and should be a spreadable consistency.
+Ganache is made from chocolate and cream.
+It is soft and spreadable, and it’s commonly used as a topping or filling.

-It firms up a bit as it sits, but it won’t harden the way a dipping chocolate or almond bark will.
+No, it doesn’t harden.
+Ganache will set up as it cools, but it won’t harden the way that a candy coating like almond bark will.

 I recommend storing the ganache (or anything you use the ganache on) in the fridge.